Kevin4e/Login-System/README.md

 # Login System

 ## Usage
--  Insert username and password;
+-  Enter username and password;
 -  Verify credentials;
 -  'X' button to close the program.